tbxiao/chauff.github.io/_posts/2018-08-07-sal-at-cikm.md

 The field of Search as Learning addresses questions surrounding human learning during the search process.
 Existing research has largely focused on observing how users with learning-oriented information needs behave and interact with search engines.
 What is not yet quantified is the extent to which search is a viable learning activity compared to instructor-designed learning.
 Can a search session be as effective as a lecture video—our instructor-designed learning artefact—for learning?

-The answer to this question can be found in our CIKM 2018 work:
+The answer to this question can be found in our CIKM 2018 work (on a side-note, I don't believe the new rating system at CIKM worked very well, papers ended up with lots of weird scores ... anyway):

 ```bibtex
 @paper{CIKM2018SAL,